VitorLelis/VitorLelis/README.md

 In addition, I volunteer at [Coder Dojo Braga](https://github.com/coderdojobraga), where I mentor children aged 7 to 17 in programming and application development.

+I also completed a summer internship at Yari Labs as a backend developer, gaining valuable industry experience.

 As a student athlete, I represent the University of Minho Swimming Team, competing at the National University Level.

 Feel free to contact me for any collaborations or opportunities!